martinellimarco/t2sz/README.md

 # t2sz
 Compress .tar archives to seekable .tar.zstd

-It will compress a tar archive with [Zstandard](https://github.com/facebook/zstd) keeping each file in a different frame, unless `-s` is used.
+It compresses a tar archive with [Zstandard](https://github.com/facebook/zstd) keeping each file in a different frame, unless `-s` is used.

 This allows fast seeking and extraction of a single file without decompressing the whole archive.

 When `-s SIZE` is used and a file is added, if the size of the file is less than `SIZE` then another one will be added in the same block, and so on until the sum of the sizes of all files packed together is at least `SIZE`.

-A file will be never truncated. `SIZE` is only a minimum quantity.
+A file will be never truncated as `SIZE` is just a minimum value.

 A single block of one or more files is compressed into a single Zstandard frame.
 If the files in the same block are correlatable the compression ratio will be higher.